All Episodes

 It was thrown in there.

-We spent a lot of time on this program laughing about this and trying to figure out what was this really all about.
+And I remember the next day, we spent a lot of time on this program laughing about this and trying to figure out what was this really all about.

-So let's move on to we got another soundbite.
+So let's move on to, we got another soundbite.

 This is from this morning on the network whose scripts are written by Media Matters, MSNBC.